grz0zrg/fas/README.md

 |          B | unused       |
 |          A | Modulation value / wave data        |

-**Note** : Monophonic mode is not implemented.

 ### Faust

 [Faust](https://faust.grame.fr/) is embedded (when compiled with `WITH_FAUST`) and allow to dynamically extend FAS bank generators and effects with custom one written with the Faust DSP specification language.

 Faust DSP focused language is simple and intuitive to learn and produce highly optimized effects and generators.
 Faust documentation is available [here](https://faust.grame.fr/doc/manual/index.html)

 FAS look and load any Faust DSP code (*.dsp) at startup in the `faust/generators` and `faust/effects` directories.
-FAS can also reload Faust code dynamically when the appropriate packet is received.
+FAS can also reload Faust code dynamically when the appropriate ACTION packet is received.

-All Faust DSP generators will be registered into the special synthesis type Faust, channel settings parameter 0 can then be used to switch between generators.
+All Faust DSP generators will be registered into the special instrument type Faust, instrument settings parameter 0 can then be used to switch between generators, generators with two inputs also work in this case the blue integer part will be used to select the source channel / instrument and its fractional part to switch between channel (> 0) / instrument mode.

 All Faust DSP effects will be registered into the special effect type Faust, the first effect parameter can then be used to switch between effects.